 |“Starbuck’s Revenge”||Swap your opponent’s paddle for a fly swatter.
 (This one is nearly impossible… nearly)||$400|

 |“Total Eclipse of the… Pong”||Your opponent must wear impenetrable sunglasses.||$400|

 Become a Sponsor

-Are you a local business interested in supporting DC’s only philanthropic Ping-Pong tournament?
-If you’d like to build a corporate team or become an event sponsor, email us at firstname.lastname@example.org.
+Are you interested in becoming a sponsor for DC’s only philanthropic ping-pong tournament?
+Learn more about building a corporate team or becoming an event sponsor here, or email us at email@example.com.